-7.1.2 Overflows
+8.1.2 Overflows

 CSOs are outfalls from POTW sewer systems that carry untreated domestic waste and surface runoff.
 CSOs are permitted to discharge only during precipitation events.
 Sanitary sewer overflows (SSOs) are unpermitted overflows that occur as a result of excess inflow and/or infiltration to POTW separate sanitary collection systems.
 Both types of overflows contain fecal coliform bacteria.
-There are no CSO or SSO outlets in the subject watersheds.
+67 CSO outlets in the subject watersheds are associated with the POTWs operated by the cities of Wheeling (59), Benwood (four), McMechen (one), and Moundsville (three).
+A significant SSO associated with the City of Cameron was also represented in the model.